sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_06.md

 <== [Chapter 5](./Chapter_05.md) -- [Chapter 7](./Chapter_07.md) ==>

 # Chapter 6  - JNI C/C++ Interface
-We now need to create an interface layer that will take our `native function()` Java code and forward it to our native C/C++ implentation of the function.
+We now need to create an interface layer that will take our `native function()` Java code and forward it to our native C/C++ implementation of the function.
 [JNI Interface Code](../Sample_Code/Tango-NDK-Tutorial/app/src/main/cpp/native-lib.cpp)

 * The first thing we want to do is add `#include <jni.h>` to get access to the JNI class
 * To ensure that the names declared in that portion of code have C linkage, and thus C++ name mangling is not performed we add these macro to surround the class